 The velocity stage refers to the number of moving blades.
 In which the energy of the steam in each pressure drop is absorbed.

-While in the case of reaction turbine, the steam expands as it flows over the blades which, therefore act as nozzles.
+While in the case of a reaction turbine, the steam expands as it flows over the blades which, therefore act as nozzles.
 In fact, it is this drop in pressure that gives a reaction and hence motion to the rotor.

 Which is screwed into the ends of the radial pipes and arranged with their axis in the tangential direction.